 As our coaches say, “This is the only sport where if you show up, you can play.”

 How are teams judged at competitions and what awards are there for FIRST® LEGO® League teams participating?

-FIRST® LEGO® League is known around the globe not only for what we do (the Robot Game and Project), but also how we do it, with Core Values at the heart.
-The rubrics used for judging reflect these three equally important aspects of FIRST® LEGO® League.
+FIRST® LEGO® League is known around the globe not only for what we do (the Robot Game and Project) but also how we do it, with Core Values at the heart.
+The FLL Judging Rubrics are used for judging reflect these three equally important aspects of FIRST® LEGO® League.